sebanc/brunch/README.md

 <!-- About This Project -->
 ## About This Project
 Semi-private repository for me to restore ChromeOS after I nuke my install yet again.
+Note: works for most of my outdated ChromeOS machines.

 The purpose of the Brunch framework is to create a generic x86_64 ChromeOS image from an official recovery image.
 To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.